Hirriririir/OlympusVSI-to-SVS-or-OMETiff/README.md

 # OlympusVSI_to_OMETiff
-> Transform OlympusVSI slides to OME-TIFF in batch using QuPath
+> To transform OlympusVSI slides to OME-TIFF in batch using QuPath

 We have a VS200 scanner and a online platform cytomine to process slides.
 This script is for converting OlympusVSI to OME-TIFF, a formate cytomine can process.